I’m a Soil Nitrogen Researcher.

 But if we want to intimately understand the N cycle, we need methods of measuring N which are sensitive enough to discriminate between these complex transformation pathways.
 Better yet, we need methods that can measure how much, and what kinds of N are truly available to plant roots.

 We have plenty of long-standing methods of measuring N in soil samples – many of these methods are cheap and quick to implement.
 However, most have drawbacks – most notably, they dramatically disturb the soil environment, leading to large, unwanted artefacts in our measurements; meaning poor estimations of N in our samples, and a poor representation of what kinds of N plants are presented with in an undisturbed soil.

-In my PhD research, I’m helping to pioneer a new sampling technique called microdialysis (below) which uses tiny probes to collect soil N samples from within a soil profile without the need to dig it up and destroy it with sieving and shaking.
+With my research, I’m helping to pioneer a new sampling technique called microdialysis (below) which uses tiny probes to collect soil N samples from within a soil profile without the need to dig it up and destroy it with sieving and shaking.
 So far, I’ve found that microdialysis can show greater sensitivity to changes in N availability than conventional sampling methods (link), meaning we might be missing a large part of the soil N story by simply choosing to use conventional methods.

 We’ve also found ways to improve the sensitivity of microdialysis, by modifying the length of the probes (link).
 This means big improvements to the level of accuracy and precision in determining N fluxes in complex soil environments, as well as improving the recovery of other low-concentration solutes from soil.